-In a world where food is always plentiful, there is no need for fat on our body since there are always calories available around us.
+In a world where food is plentiful, there is no need for fat on our bodies since there are always calories available around us.

-The fundamental problem of health for humans relates to this mismatch because our biology has not yet adapted to the advent of agriculture and an always-available food supply.
+The fundamental health problem for humans relates to this mismatch because our biology has not yet adapted to the advent of agriculture and an always-available food supply.

-This mismatch of our food supply and our biology is also why we have soaring obesity rate.
+This mismatch between our food supply and biology is also why we have a soaring obesity rate.

 As we now know, our bodies are designed to store calories because it is trying to survive for later.
-So every time you eat food, your body is going to do its best to store those calories in the form of fat cells because that is what it is designed to do.
+So every time you eat food, your body will do its best to keep those calories in the form of fat cells because that is what it is designed to do.

-Side note: For some people, it’s near impossible to get into fat burning mode without some drastic changes in the form of prolonged calorie restriction and fasting.
+Side note: For some people, it’s near impossible to get into fat-burning mode without drastic changes in the form of prolonged calorie restriction and fasting.
 This is why the more weight you gain, the harder it is to get off and the easier it is to gain even more weight.

-No matter how you spin it, the more glucose and insulin you release into your body, the harder it is to control appetite, maintain ideal caloric intake and burn off unwanted fat stores.
+No matter how you spin it, the more glucose and insulin you release into your body, the harder it is to control appetite, maintain ideal caloric intake, and burn unwanted fat stores.

 Don’t be fooled by the outdated and misinformed advice about eating more often to “stoke metabolism.”

-Please, please, please ignore the eat six meals a day nonsense.
+Please, please, please ignore the eat six meals day nonsense.

 This is pure and utter nonsense meant to sell you products you don't need.

-Repeat after me: The more often I eat, the more fat I gain.
+Repeat after me: The more I eat, the more fat I gain.

 Repeat that over and over until you get it down.